AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

     Error 'extra keys not allowed @ data['device']['support_url']' when processing MQTT discovery message topic: 'homeassistant/sensor/water_meter_value/config', message: '{'unique_id': 'water_meter_value', 'object_id': 'water_meter_value', 'icon': 'mdi:water', 'unit_of_measurement': 'L', 'device_class': 'water', 'state_class': 'total_increasing', 'qos': 0, 'state_topic': 'everblu/cyble/liters', 'force_update': True, 'device': {'identifiers': ['14071984'], 'model': 'Itron EverBlu Cyble Enhanced Water Meter ESP8266/ESP32', 'manufacturer': 'Psykokwak [Forked by Genestealer]', 'support_url': 'https://github.com/genestealer/everblu-meters-esp8266-improved', 'suggested_area': 'Home', 'name': 'Water Meter'}, 'name': 'Reading (Total)'}'
 ```

 As you can see there are some errors regarding the `support_url` field.
-Removing this in the schema (and some other minor tweaks) in the PR resolved the issue and the device became available in HA! 🎉
+Removing this invalid field in the schema (and some other minor tweaks) in the PR resolved the issue and the device became available in HA! 🎉

 # Result, and what next?
 ![A screenshot of the water meter in Home Assistant](./water-meter-ha.png)

-I got there in the end.
 Now I just need to tidy up those wires and 3D print a tidy little case to hide it away in the pantry.

 You can find my [fork here](https://github.com/AdrianLThomas/everblu-meters-esp8266-improved) or if you prefer to view the diff see the [PR to the maintainer here](https://github.com/genestealer/everblu-meters-esp8266-improved/pull/3).